 32nd Alumni Reunion (2016)

 On September 24, 2016, the Ohio Masonic Home alumni gathered at the Lindner Community Center.
-This was the fourth time the group had met biannually.
 The Alumni Committee planned a delicious meal, photo shoot and plenty of time to reminisce.
 Some alumni were attending for the first time in several years and many happy memories were made!

 31st Annual Alumni Reunion (2014)